December 15th, 2013

 Evan Daugherty Sells Spec for $3 Million

-After winning the Script Pipeline Screenwriting Competition, Evan Daugherty sold Snow White & the Huntsman to Universal for $3 million in the Fall of 2010.
-The film was released summer of 2012 and was one of the highest-grossing movies of the year.
+After winning the Script Pipeline Screenwriting Competition, Evan Daugherty sold Snow White & the Huntsman to Universal for $3 million.
+The film was was one of the highest-grossing movies of 2012.

-Interview with Evan and Executive Director Chad Clough
+Watch the interview with Evan and Script Pipeline Exec.
+Director Chad Clough

 Read Evan's Script Pipeline Interview